gstr-unidevel/normalizedTriggerGeneratorApp/README.md

-# normalizedTriggerGeneratorApp
+# Normalized Trigger Generator Application

-Quite limited application which generates MS-SQL audit triggers for existing tables
+Generates audit tables and triggers for MS-SQL.
+Very limited, lots of assumptions.
+Slow performance on image columns.
+Requires PK IDENTITY as far as I remember.